deltaswapio/deltaswap/docs/operations.md

 We strongly recommend a separate user and systemd services for the Wormhole services.

-See the separate [wormhole-networks](https://github.com/certusone/wormhole-networks) repository for examples on how to set up the guardiand unit for a specific network.
+See the separate [wormhole-networks](https://github.com/certusone/wormhole-networks) repository for examples on how to set up the phylaxd unit for a specific network.

 You need to open port 8999/udp in your firewall for the P2P network.
 Nothing else has to be exposed externally.

-journalctl can show guardiand's colored output using the `-a` flag for binary output, i.e.: `journalctl -a -f -u guardiand`.
+journalctl can show phylaxd's colored output using the `-a` flag for binary output, i.e.: `journalctl -a -f -u phylaxd`.

 ### Kubernetes